 To apply for admission to Midwestern Baptist Theological Seminary, the applicant should go online to www.mbts.edu and click on "Apply Now."
 All applications are to be initiated online.
 At the time the application is initiated, the applicant will provide basic personal information, educational background information, personal background information, a brief written testimony of conversion to faith in Christ, and a nonrefundable application fee.
-Subsequently, the applicant will receive from the Admissions Office a list of additional documents required for the application process to be complete, along with detailed instructions regarding these required items.
+Subsequently, the applicant will submit additional documents required for the application process to be complete.
 Required documents include the following:

-- Church Endorsement Form certified by the church where the applicant is a member - Pastoral Recommendation Form to be completed by a pastor who can speak to the applicant's character and Christian convictions; must be an individual different than the Church Endorsement Form - Official transcripts of all academic work from all schools attended should be sent directly to Midwestern's Admission Office - A brief written testimony of conversion to faith in Christ - If applicable, brief explanation of any divorce - For additional documents required from international students, see "International Student Requirements" in this Admissions section.
+- Church Endorsement Form certified by the church where the applicant is a member - Pastoral Recommendation Form to be completed by a pastor who can speak to the applicant's character and Christian convictions; must be an individual different than the Church Endorsement Form - Master's applicants must submit (1) an official transcript from all completed post-secondary degrees, and (2) official transcripts for all credit received at the master's level.
+Official transcripts should be sent directly to Midwestern's Admission Office. - Doctoral applicants must submit (1) an official transcript from all completed post-secondary degrees, and (2) official transcripts for all credit received at the master's and doctoral levels.
+Official transcripts should be sent directly to Midwestern's Admission Office - A brief written testimony of conversion to faith in Christ - If applicable, brief explanation of any divorce - For additional documents required from international students, see "International Student Requirements" in this Admissions section.